piougy/CzechIdMng/README.md

 # CzechIdM 7

-CzechIdM is an opensource identity management tool for user accounts that automates the operations associated with establishing, canceling, or changing identity.
+CzechIdM is an opensource identity management tool for user accounts that automates the operations associated with establishing and managing identities.

-CzechIdM manages user accounts, roles, groups, organizational rankings, and their relationship to individual applications and data.
-All the performed operations are logged, so it is always possible to verify who has what access and why.
+CzechIdM manages user accounts, roles, groups, organizational structures, and their relationships to individual applications and data.
+All performed operations are recorded, so you always have a complete overview of who has what access and why.

 ![IdM base structure](https://wiki.czechidm.com/_media/idm_schema.png)